przvlprd/zhaw-matchmaking-app/README.md

 ## TBD
 This project serves as a first *proof-of-concept*.
 Things which could be done
 include:
-- thorough debugging and testing
+- [ ] thorough debugging and testing
   - error handling & unit tests
-  - adding logging for user queries and generated responses
+  - add logging for user queries and generated responses
     - currently only the deployed version uses `LangSmith` to log llm calls
+- [ ] refactor to OOP
-- adding interactive chatbot capabilities & memory
+- [ ] add interactive chatbot capabilities (and memory)
   - only use retrieval when necessary
   - be able to converse with the user
-  - would also include keyword extraction from the query, instead of using the whole query for retrieval
+- [ ] use keyword extraction from the user query (instead of  the whole query for retrieval)
-- getting more varied results
+- [ ] get more varied results
-  - e.g. random selection from retrieved chunks
+  - e.g. random selection from retrieved sources
+- [ ] get rid of possibly bloated *LangChain* implementation
+  - use custom logic (see point below)
-- taking advantage of GPT-4 Turbo's increased context window size (up to 128k tokens) for analyzing the relevant profile documents
+- [ ] take advantage of GPT-4 Turbo's increased context window size (up to 128k tokens) for analyzing the relevant profile documents
-  - using the retrieved chunks as context instead of scraping & analyzing the whole profile data each time
-- automatically scraping the website & updating the vectordb for removed, newly added, and changed profiles
+- [ ] automate scraping the website & updating the vectordb for removed,
+  newly added, and changed profiles
+  - catch invalid profiles instead of letting LLM generate reply based on missing context
-- multilingual support
+- [ ] add multilingual support
-  - detecting the input language and using it for response generation
+  - detect the user input language and use it for response generation (currently forced to reply in German)
-- getting rid of possibly bloated *LangChain* implementation
-- working frontend (e.g. with React) other than the current Panel app
+- [ ] add working frontend (e.g. with React) other than the current Panel template
-- ...
+- possibly more...

 **Feel free to reach out in case something is broken!**